SchrodingerBear/Simple-Dynamic-Background-Color-Changer-Frontend-Development/README.md

 ## Features

-- Hidden Color Changer Button: The color changer button is initially hidden with an opacity set to 0, making it discreet and unobtrusive.
+- Hidden Color Changer Button: The color changer button is initially hidden with an opacity set to 0, and is positioned at the center making it discreet and unobtrusive.

 - Interactive: When users click the hidden button labeled "Click Me," it triggers the appearance of a color picker interface.

-- Color Picker: Users can choose their desired color from the color picker interface.

 - Dynamic Background Color: As the user selects a color, the background color of the entire webpage dynamically changes to match the chosen color.